buildkite/docs/pages/pipelines/waterfall.md

 <%= image "waterfall-view-parent-row.png", alt: "Image showing an example of a parent row and its children in a waterfall chart" %>

-> 📘 Build time discrepency vs waterfall view
+> 📘 Build time discrepancies in the waterfall view
 > Although canceled jobs will show as a blank line in the waterfall view, they still contribute to the total build time.
 If a job ran for 20 minutes and was then canceled, that job will appear as a blank line in the waterfall view, but contribute 20 minutes to the total build time.